Facilitator-Cards/facilitator-cards/content/blog/a-practical-guide-for-how-to-reduce-your-triggers-using-facilitator-cards.md

 +++
 author = "Meg Bolger"
-categories = "Using Facilitator Cards" date = ""
+categories = "Using Facilitator Cards" date = 2021-11-10T15:00:00Z
-description = "How to use Facilitator Cards to help you navigate your triggers" draft = true facebook_discussion = "" featured_image = ""
+description = "Triggers are tricky as a facilitator, let's make it easier." draft = true facebook_discussion = "" featured_image = ""
-images = []
+images = ["/img/blog/screen-shot-2021-11-10-at-9-27am.png"]
 keywords = ["facilitation", "triggers", "facilitator cards"] photo_cred = ""
 title = "A Practical Guide for how to Reduce Your Triggers using Facilitator Cards "

 +++
-At the Brain Jam last week we talked about understanding what happens when we get triggered, different strategies we can use in those moments to come back to being present, and how having plug-and-play strategies can be key to creating calm in those instances.
+At the Brain Jam last week we talked about understanding what happens when we get triggered and brainstormed different strategies we can use in those moments to come back to being present.

-If you missed the Brain Jam and are curious about what happens when you’re triggered and strategies for navigating it we’ve got two offerings.
+If you missed the Brain Jam and are curious about what happens when you’re triggered and strategies for navigating those moments we’ve got two ways for you to dig in.

-The first is to watch the jam!
+The first is to watch the Jam!

 \[embed YT here\]

 The second is to read Ch.
 9 of Unlocking the Magic of Facilitation called Triggers which you can download here: [https://www.facilitating.xyz/chapter-9-unlocking-the-magic-of-facilitation-triggers/](https://www.facilitating.xyz/chapter-9-unlocking-the-magic-of-facilitation-triggers/ "https://www.facilitating.xyz/chapter-9-unlocking-the-magic-of-facilitation-triggers/")

-Read on to learn about how using Facilitator Cards to plan your sessions can help you navigate your triggers and a special part two to our event!
+## Part 2: Navigating Triggers with Facilitator Cards

+Our Brain Jam was just the start of us digging into navigating triggers as a facilitator, as we know there are many different ways we can prepare for those tricky moments.

+Many of us encounter the same trigger over and over again, so it’s helpful in those moments to have specific plug-and-play strategies.
+By creating these ahead of time, when you’re in that moment you can help yourself (and your group) move through that trigger.

+Having time to generate those plug-and-play strategies is the focus of our Part 2 Event: Navigating Triggers with Facilitator Cards Click!
+This is an event exclusively offered for Card Carrying Facilitators and you can learn all about the [details here](https://lu.ma/dec-fc-exclusive).

+We’ll talk strategy, share our best practices, and work through different scenarios and the cards that can help us easily navigate through them.

+If you want to know more about how Facilitator Cards come in handy in triggered moments, read on!

 ## Bite-size information is really helpful when you get overwhelmed.